MSIA/2022-msia423-yihanzhou/README.md

 ### Mission

-In this project, I am using the dataset from Kaggle -- 100,000 UK Used Car Data set.
+The project uses the dataset from Kaggle -- 100,000 UK Used Car Data set.
 The link to the dataset is [here](https://www.kaggle.com/datasets/adityadesai13/used-car-dataset-ford-and-mercedes).
-I only choose the subset of records for the BMW cars and the dataset I used contain 10781 records with 9 features.
+The app only used the subset of records for the BMW cars and the dataset which contains 10781 records with 9 features.
 The regression
 methods will then be employed on the data to evaluate the price of a used BMW car.

 When using this app, it will firstly ask for the following attributes of the car